 The purpose of an Anti-virus

 Using an Antivirus is essential in spite of having good browsing activities.
-Although Linux is the most secured operating system, but due to its increasing popularity because of it being freely distributable, cross-platform OS, more and more virus related problems are surfacing day by day.
+Although Linux is the most secure operating system but due to its increasing popularity because of it being freely distributable, cross-platform OS, more and more virus related problems are surfacing day by day.

 In case you are running a Linux based mail server or a file server, infected files can get uploaded to your OS making it a potential carrier of infected files.
 Hence, an antivirus helps in scanning and cleaning such files.

-Use following link to download latest version of ClamAV: http://www.clamav.net/download/
+Use the following link to download the latest version of ClamAV: http://www.clamav.net/download/

 This open-source antivirus which is probably the most popular Antivirus software used on all Linux machines because of its speed and the fact that it’s a superior Linux mail server virus detector operating in conjunction with a Milter sendmail interface.

-It is commonly known as “High Performance” antivirus scanner because if its capability of using CPU to optimum level.
-It is a Multi-threaded scanner and uses command line and on-demand scanning.
+It is commonly known as “High Performance” antivirus scanner because if its capability of using CPU to the optimum level.
+It is a Multi-threaded scanner and uses a command line and on-demand scanning.

-Use following link to download latest version of Avast Antivirus https://www.avast.com/en-us/index
+Use the following link to download the latest version of Avast Antivirus https://www.avast.com/en-us/index

 Easy to navigate interface, Avast antivirus is one of the top picks available(per AV Comparatives and AV-Test).
 Avast offers an on-access antivirus scanner which lets you examine pages you visit, examine files you download, emails you receive.
 Like other antiviruses, it also features an on-demand scanner you can run at any time.